top of page

 Peter Beasecker

-Peter Beasecker – guest artist
+Peter Beasecker – returning guest artist

 The relationships that most interest me right now are those found in such formal, well-worn queries as transparency/opacity, vertical/horizontal, and symmetry/asymmetry - as negotiated by intention and chance.
 As there is an increased premium on speed and efficiency, I feel more compelled to offer a slow and sometimes awkward experience, both in the reading and real use of a pot.
 Perhaps this is an antiquated and knee-jerk response for anyone involved with the production of a handmade object, and the inherent inefficiencies of time-intensive processes (at least mine).
 In response to the obsession with ‘fast’, I find myself more drawn to making the ‘slow’ object, such as a simple martini cup.